Little Machines

 Footnotes

-1. Lacan, Jacques.
-The Other Side of Psychoanalysis: The Seminar of Jacques Lacan, Book XVII.
-Translated by Russell Grigg.
-1st edition.
-New York (N. Y.): W. W. Norton & Company, Inc., 2007. p 149
+2. Lacan, Jacques, The Other Side of Psychoanalysis: The Seminar of Jacques Lacan, Book XVII, trans. by Russell Grigg, 1st edition (W. W. Norton & Company, Inc., 2007) p 149